OfficeDev/Office-IT-Pro-Deployment-Scripts/Create-TelemetryEnvironment/README_Deploy-OfficeTelemetry.md

 ###Pre-requisites

-1. The Deploy-TelemetryDashboard script must be ran from a machine with Office 2013 or 2016 already installed.
+1. The Deploy-TelemetryDashboard.ps1 script must be ran from a machine with Office 2013.

-Copy the OfficeTelemetryDatabase.sql file to C:\Users\username\Appdata\Local\Temp where username is the name of the user logged in.

-The user logged in must have administrative privelages and PowerShell needs to be opened as an administrator.
+2. The user logged in must have administrative privelages and PowerShell needs to be opened as an administrator.

-The 2013 administrative templates need to be installed on the Domain Controller.

-.NET Framework 3.5 must be installed.
+3. .NET Framework 3.5 must be installed.
 If it is not enabled the script will enable it.

 Links: